file_from_template_options

 show_content: false

-template with provided JSON data and writes it to /tmp/result.txt
+This renders the template.mustache template with provided JSON data and writes it to /tmp/result.txt.

 Jinja2 with missing variables (will fail)